slint-ui/slint/docs/language/src/reference/globals.md

 </details>

-It is possible to re-expose a callback or properties from a global using the two way binding syntax.
+It's possible to re-expose a callback or properties from a global using the two way binding syntax.

 ```slint,no-preview
 global Logic  {